 I use the Conversational Model, a psychodynamic psychotherapy grounded in neuroscience, attachment theory, and developmental psychology.
-It’s an evidence-based approach that supports deep emotional change over time—not through techniques or worksheets, but through the relationship itself.
+Rather than focusing on techniques or worksheets, the work centres on understanding your experience and using the therapeutic relationship as a catalyst for change.

 Together, we’ll explore the emotional experiences that may feel confusing, painful, or hard to name.
 This might include: